ek0519/nova-quilljs/README.md

 ## Customizing Quilljs Toolbar

-If you want to change toolbar's setting, you can change quilljs.php in config folder, referrence quilljs's web site https://quilljs.com/docs/modules/toolbar
+If you want to change toolbar's setting, you can change quilljs.php in config folder, reference quilljs's web site https://quilljs.com/docs/modules/toolbar

 ```php=
 return [